anshusinha-20/Kaggle_courses_notebooks/readme.md

+# 🧑🏻‍💻 Intro to Programming

+Welcome to the Intro to Programming folder!
+This folder contains Jupyter Notebook files (`ipynb`) completed as exercises for the Intro to Programming course on Kaggle.
+Each notebook focuses on a specific topic related to the fundamentals of programming.

+## Topics Covered

+The notebooks in this folder cover the following topics:

+- **Arithmetic and Variables:** Introduction to basic arithmetic operations and variable assignments in programming.

+- **Functions:** Understanding the concept of functions and how to define and use them in your code.

+- **Data Types:** Overview of different data types such as integers, floats, strings, and booleans.

+- **Conditions and Conditional Statements:** Exploring conditional statements such as `if`, `else`, and `elif` to make decisions in your code.

+- **Intro to Lists:** Introduction to lists, a fundamental data structure in programming, and how to perform operations on them.

 # 🐍 Python

 This folder contains Jupyter notebooks (`*.ipynb`) completed as exercises for the Python course on Kaggle.
 These notebooks cover various topics related to Python programming, providing step-by-step information and explanations.